-- be direct, general, unconditional and unsubordinated Public External Debt of the Republic for which the full faith and credit of the Republic is pledged; - be initially issued in an aggregate principal amount of US\$700,000,000; - be issued at 100.000% plus accrued interest, if any, from February 3, 2023; - be subject to optional redemption prior to their scheduled maturity, as set forth under "-Optional Redemption"; - have a final maturity date of February 3, 2031; - be issued in minimum denominations of US\$150,000 and in integral multiples of US\$1,000 in excess thereof; and - be represented by one or more registered bonds in global form, but in certain limited circumstances may be represented by bonds in certificated form.
-See "Book-Entry Settlement and Clearance."
+- be direct, general, unconditional and unsubordinated Public External Debt of the Republic for which the full faith and credit of the Republic is pledged; - be initially issued in an aggregate principal amount of DOP62,282,850,000; - be issued at 100.000% plus accrued interest, if any, from February 3, 2023, payable in U.S. dollars as described below; - be subject to optional redemption prior to their scheduled maturity, as set forth under "-Optional Redemption"; - have a final maturity date of February 3, 2033; - be issued in minimum denominations of DOP8,000,000 and in integral multiples of DOP50,000 in excess thereof; - be represented by one or more registered bonds in global form, but in certain limited circumstances may be represented by bonds in certificated form.
+See "Book-Entry Settlement and Clearance"; and - be payable in respect of principal or interest in U.S. dollars, as calculated by the calculation agent by translating the peso a mount into U.S. dollars at the Observed Exchange Rate on the applicable Rate Calculation Date.